Investing in your 50s: 6 strategies to protect your growth

 Combine and simplify accounts

-Combine your old pensions, workplace plans or investment accounts that are hard to track or come with high fees, but check for guaranteed benefits, exit fees and potential tax consequences before transferring.
-Fewer accounts mean better oversight, clearer allocation, and less duplication of assets.
+You may choose to consolidate older workplace schemes or investment accounts that are hard to track or have high fees, but check for guaranteed benefits, exit fees and potential tax consequences before transferring.
+Fewer accounts may mean better oversight, clearer allocation, and less duplication of assets.

 Make use of higher contribution limits